 If you identify with any part of the list given below, it's time to erase that old negative dialogue.

 You were told you can't sing.
 Whether this statement came from a parent, teacher, friend or otherwise, it's completely rediculous and untrue.
 Still, you buy into this false belief.
 You are robbed of a lifetime of the joy of singing.

-At one time or another you witness others laughing at a person singing.
+At one time or another you witness others laughing at someone's singing voice.
 You are embarrassed and vow to never let this happen to you.